stevewlee123/mymap1/README.md

 # mymap1

-## Address of the webpage: https://mymap001.herokuapp.com/
+## Link of the webpage: https://mymap001.herokuapp.com/